nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-There are no assignments with that particular name, .
+There are no assignments with that particular name.

   Use case resumes from step 2.